ga4gh/vrs/docs/source/impl-guide/required_data.rst

 implementation has been started, but is pending interface changes to support lookup using primary database accesssions.

-.. todo:: Add examples for each based on VR Python
+.. todo:: Add examples for each based on VR Python (see https://github.com/ga4gh/vr-spec/issues/128)